natalieagus/50002/docs/Hardware/e_sequentiallogic.md

 ### Noise is Good, Sometimes
 Therefore, without the presence of noise or external disturbances, if $$V_in$$ is *exactly* at $$V_m$$ then there is **always** a **chance** that we MIGHT *wait* **forever** for it to be able to settle to either a stable values.
 A small presence of noise will drive $$V_{in}$$ down or up and eventually it *may* settle to a stable value, however this is **not guaranteed in bounded time**.

+{: .important}
+Remember that even though the output *might* settle to some valid value eventually, this does **not** necessarily correspond to the correct input (that was causing this metastable state).
+The actual true value of the input is <span style="color:red; font-weight: bold;">gone</span> (when it violates the dynamic discipline).

 ### Properties of Metastable State
 The state whereby your SL device is unable to settle to a stable valid value for unknown period of time is called the **metastable** state.
 Obviously we **do not** want this because the output of the device is invalid during this unknown time frame, and therefore rendered *useless*.